-There is a huge need in the body of Christ for people who are older (40s, 50s, 60s, 70s, 80s) to accept this calling to mentor younger generations - especially those who weren't raised in Christian homes.
+This challenge applies to all of us, but I'd like to make a few comments to those who a bit older (40s, 50s, 60s, 70s, 80s).
+There is a huge need for us to mentor younger generations - perhaps especially those who weren't raised in Christian homes.
+You may not feel like you're worthy to mentor somebody else.
 We all have regrets; we all have weaknesses and besetting sins; none of us would hold up our lives as perfect examples to imitate.
 I get that.
-And the younger generations get that.
-But people don't need to see perfection; they need to see redemption.
+And the younger generations also get that.
+They don't need to see perfection; they need to see redemption.
 If you and I don't mentor younger generations of believers, who will?
 How will the person who wasn't raised in a Christian home learn what a Christian marriage is all about?
 How will they learn a Christian attitude toward work and money and family?
 We talk about these things on Sundays, but these things are really learned in life-on-life relationships.
 Here at Faith we are getting a steady stream of younger people who are asking for mentors.
+Occasionally we are able to find a match for those looking for a mentor; but more normally such mentoring relationships surface in the normal flow of relationships in the church (through life groups, through relationships initiated on Sunday mornings, etc.).
+Many of you are masterful at this.

 I've stumbled into a few of these relationships over the years.
-My view is that you practice on your own kids and then get good on other people's kids.
 Some of you know Thomas White (some of you are related to Thomas White).
 When he was at K-State he attended Faith and served in our KidMin for years.
-When he was a junior in Architecture

-Engineering, he came and talked with me.
+When he was a junior in Architecture Engineering, he came and talked with me.
 He asked me if I would mentor him.
 He said, "I don't want to meet at Starbucks once a week.
 I want to come and have a meal with your family once a week and then hang out with you and your family."
 I was like, "Dang, Thomas, that's a bold request. . .
 I'm gonna need to ask my wife about that.
 Brenda was agreeable, and for the next couple years Thomas showed up once a week for supper and conversation.
 Eventually I'd have to tell him, "Thomas, you should leave now," but that was fine.
 It wasn't organized or flashy, but I was like a spiritual dad for him.
 There are so many of you who have so much to offer others.
 You've got experience and wisdom that others would benefit greatly from.